emiliebsl/sentiment_analysis/README.md

 # sentiment_analysis
-It is a NLP sentiment analysis project
+It is a NLP sentiment analysis project.